RIKEN-RCCS/lens3/doc/design.md

       --Intended to be able to handle multiple direct_hostname_domains in the future.

     4. Access by Access Key ID
-      --If there is no Host or if it is a delegate hostname:
+      --If there is no Host or if it is a facade hostname:
       --From the HTTP header `Authorization:`, `AWS4-HMAC-SHA256 Credential =` (Hereafter, S3 Authorization) followed by Access Key ID (until immediately before "` / `" Part) is extracted and used as the Access Key ID.